Seiya Suzuki Player Props: Cubs vs. Pirates

-The Chicago Cubs, including Seiya Suzuki (.325 slugging percentage in past 10 games, including no home run), take on starting pitcher Osvaldo Bido and the Pittsburgh Pirates at PNC Park, Monday at 7:05 PM ET.
+The Chicago Cubs, including Seiya Suzuki (.341 slugging percentage in past 10 games, including zero home run), battle starter Johan Oviedo and the Pittsburgh Pirates at PNC Park, Tuesday at 7:05 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Orioles.
+He had a one-hit performance in his last game (1-for-5) against the Pirates.

 Seiya Suzuki Game Info & Props vs. the Pirates